Common swift moth: Description

 The male has a wingspan of about 30 mm with dark brown forewings with white apical and basal streaks meeting to make a "V" shape with another spot close to the costa.
 The hindwings are plain brown.
 The female is larger (wingspan about 40 mm) with similar patterning to the male but generally paler and less distinct.
 Patterns on the moths are highly variable, ranging from whitish to grey to pale brown with the females slightly larger and less strongly marked.
 Some individuals of both sexes are plain buff or brown with no pattern.
 The moths do not have a proboscis, are unable to feed, and therefore, are not usually found at flowers.

 The adults fly at dusk in May and June and the females broadcast the eggs, in a hovering flight, just above the vegetation.
-Males have a hovering flight and are reputed to emit a goatish scent.
+Males have a hovering flight.
 The species overwinters as a larva.

-The orange swift (Triodia sylvina) and gold swift ('Phymatopus hecta') look similar, although the orange swift flies later in the year.
+The orange swift (Triodia sylvina) and gold swift (Phymatopus hecta) look similar, although the orange swift flies later in the year.